LucidSamuel/amazing-random-stuff/README.md

 - [Speedwrite - An automatic text generator](https://speedwrite.com/) - Writing fiction, opinion, or personal statements?
 Try the Wordblast text synthesizer.

 - [Amplify.ai - The first AI-driven Comment Moderation solution for Facebook and Instagram.](https://speedwrite.com/) - Writing fiction, opinion, or personal statements?
 Try the Wordblast text synthesizer.

+### July 25, 2022
+- [SyncUp - One place to grow your community](https://syncup.to/) - Everything you need to grow your community in one place.